planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 Characters may suffer ***Damage*** from hazards or attacks they face.
 If their wits fail them, they must rely on their Soak to reduce incoming damage.
 Soak is usually equal to FRAME plus Armor.
 Any damage left after Soak lowers current Mettle.
 If Mettle falls to zero or below, the target is either **Staggered** or **Fallen**:

-- *Staggered*: Mettle from 0 down to negative MOTIVE.
-For example, if their MOTIVE is 3, they are Staggered at Mettle 0 to -3.
-They take a penalty to all Checks equal to their negative Mettle and can no longer Rally.
+- *Staggered*: characters suffer real physical trauma when Mettle drops to zero or below.
+They take a penalty to all Checks equal to any negative Mettle and can no longer Rally or Surge.

-- *Fallen*: Mettle dropped below their negative MOTIVE.
-They lose their Action and have 0 POISE for the Scene.
-They are likely dead unless they receive aid.
+- *Fallen*: upon taking damage to zero or below, a player can declare their character Fallen instead of Staggered.
+They cannot take Actions and have 0 POISE but halve their negative Mettle.

 {: .highlight }
 >- Damage exceeding Soak reduces Mettle temporarily.